Home / Europe / Italy / Schiacciata con l'uva (Grape Flatbread)

 Schiacciata con l'uva

-Traditional Schiacciata con l'uva from Florence, Italy - a rustic rectangular flatbread with dark purple wine grapes pressed...
+Authentic Schiacciata con l'uva from Italy, a rustic flatbread with dark purple wine grapes pressed into its sugar-crusted golden surface.

 Usually safe when basic precautions are followed